davidralphlewis/binaryephemera/_notes/Free Writing.md

 You could also try [[bibliomancy]] as a way of generating new ideas.

 It's useful because it starts you writing and overcoming ideas.
 It avoids [[Writers Block]] and allows you to [[Just Start]].
-It also allows you to start [[Writing from the subconscious]] because you go fast without censorship.
+It also allows you to start [[Writing From the Subconscious]] because you go fast without censorship.

 Similar to [[0th Draft]] or [[Morning Pages]], it's writing without judgement.
 You can always go back and [[Editing A Poem|edit]] it later.